AwwCookies/peacekeeper/README.md

 ##Notes

 - Although this bot welcomes contribution all changes are up to the discretion of the #mnfh ops, so just because you have put forward a suggestion does *not* mean that it will be implemented.
+- This bot is not developed actively, all development is done both on demand and in the free time of all developers.

 ##Donations